 All release notes are always written on the

-master branch, and
+main branch, and

 copied into release branches in a later step.
 Point out all new